Cyber-CCOrange/PC-SAM/README.md

 # PC-SAM: Patch-Constrained Fine-Grained Interactive Road Segmentation in High-Resolution Remote Sensing Images

-This repository provides the official implementation of **PC-SAM**, a fine-grained interactive road segmentation model for high-resolution remote sensing images.
+This repository provides the implementation of **PC-SAM**, a fine-grained interactive road segmentation model for high-resolution remote sensing images.

 PC-SAM supports both **automatic road segmentation** and **interactive segmentation refinement**.
 By using point prompts, users can correct segmentation errors locally and obtain more accurate road extraction results.